 ANTITHESIS and the WAY: TREATMENT OF WOMEN

-One historical reason for strong rules concerning divorce came into being due to the abuse of women.
-Societies existed where divorces were prevalent.
-Men were marrying then trading off the woman with a quick divorce, staying married no more than a few months or a year.
-Essentially, they were passing the women around, divorcing and then gaining another wife.
-Sexual lust was essentially encouraged.
-Because the women had no wealth, and that there was no provision to take care of them, which is unlike Judaism, within these cultures the women were helpless and trapped.
-Marriage had been completely denigrated, no more than an agreement to have sex for a while.
-The women, of course, became controlled and used (abused) by these men (Gn. ch.
-20, Gerarites).
+One historical reason for prohibitions concerning divorce existed due to the abuse of women.
+Men married then traded off the woman with a quick divorce, staying married no more than a few months or a year.
+Essentially, they passed the women around, divorced, and then gained another wife.
+The women had no wealth, nor provision to see to their needs (Gn. ch.
+20, Gerarites), which is unlike Judaism.
+Within these pagan cultures, the women became helpless and trapped.
+Denigrating marriage into no more than an agreement to have sex for a while, the women, of course, became controlled and used (abused) by the Gararite men.

-What is the heart to do, but suffer?
 It is to the condition of the heart Jesus refers throughout his teaching of the Way.
-He is always probing, what is the condition of your heart?
+He is always probing—what is the condition of your heart?
 Your knowledge-base may certainly be helpful, but the heart condition is fundamental.
 Learning lessons is useful, and wisdom is lauded throughout the Bible, but in the end, the heart tells the tale of a man or woman.

 Even from the beginning, God addresses what a person thinks: Eve opens to the temptation, she lusts after the fruit, she partakes; Cain becomes jealous, thinks murderous thoughts, he finally carries it out.
-The precision of Jesus’ teachings are outlined here, the essence of which is focused on the individual’s thinking.
+The precision of Jesus’ teachings becomes outlined here, the essence of which focuses on the individual’s thinking.
 Sin literally crouches by your side (see, Cain & Abel), Jesus tells them, if you view the world through eyes of lust.
-Lust can also deal with coveting physical things—you become the lust because that is how you think, so that is what you do, so that is who you are.
+Lust can also deal with coveting physical things—you become the lust because that is how you think, so that is what you do, so eventually, that becomes who you are.

 What is to be done?
 Mankind seems helpless in the midst of his transgressions.
-The answer to this malady arrives within chapter six, which deals with prayer, ch.
-6, v.
-3-15.
-Jesus mentions forgiveness again in 6.12-15.
+For one, once more Jesus mentions forgiveness 6.12-15.
 Silent prayer is much like communing with God.
-Prayer spoken aloud is in kinship to the spoken word.
+Prayers spoken aloud is in kinship to the spoken word.
 Prayer concerning matters which concern the inner life is paramount!
 Jesus speaks to this in v.
 13, concerning to not be lead into temptation.
 Jesus speaks to how the Father knows what we need before we pray (v.
-8, dealing with our thoughts), and to fill your prayers with strength of commission, and not to vainly repeat within prayer (v.
-7, dealing with empty words): be sincere when you pray.
+6.8, dealing with our thoughts), and to fill your prayers with a strength of commission, and not to vainly repeat within prayer (v.
+7, dealing with empty words)—be sincere when you pray.

-Sarah, Abraham’s wife, stands equal to Abraham himself.
-Her wisdom and her spreading of the word of God lends equal stature.
-She was also known for great beauty, even radiant.
 In ancient days men tended to speak only to men, and women to women.
-Located at a busy trading center such as Haran, there would have been many opportunities to spread the Word of the One God, Creator of all things and in all things, God of the heaven and the earth– which is exactly what Sarah and Abraham did teach.
-Both were ministers for decades before Abraham was guided into Canaan.
+Located at a busy trading center such as Haran, there would have been many opportunities to spread the Word of the One God, Creator of all things and in all things, God of the heaven and the earth, which is exactly what both Sarah and Abraham did teach.
+For decades both were ministers, long before Abraham received guidance and stepped into Canaan.

 Why would Jesus do anything less than Abraham?
 Would he not include women?
 And, did he not do so?